urosevic/stock-ticker/readme.txt

 Author of the **Stock Ticker** plugin does not accept liability or responsibility for your use of plugin, including but not limited to trading and investment results.

 == Changelog ==
+= 3.0.4 (20171212) =
+* Add: Button to `Stop Fetch` of forced fetching stock data on settings page
+* Improve: Description for `Fetch Stock Data` on settings page
+* Improve: Response info for `Fetch Stock Data` on settings page with link to test symbol in case of error message `Invalid API call`

 = 3.0.3 (20171211) =
 * Fix: Users of 0.2.99-alpha could have uncreated stock ticker table in database because of broken upgrade script in alpha versions
 * Add: Admin notification for AlphaVantage.co API Key and All Stock Symbols